nodesman/couchbase-mobile-portal/md-docs/_1x/guides/sync-gateway/data-routing.md

 - A Couchbase Lite "pull" replication can optionally specify what channels it wants to receive documents from.
 (If it doesn't, it gets all channels the user has access to.)
 Client apps can use this ability to intelligently sync with a subset of the available documents from the database.

 There's not much to a channel besides its name.
-Channels don't have to be pre-configured; a channel comes into existence simply by being assigned to a document or a user/role.
-Channel names are a sequence of one or more (Unicode) letters, digits, and any of the punctuation characters `-+=/_.@`.
+Channels come into existence as documents are assigned to them.
+Channels with no documents assigned to them are empty.

+Valid channel names consist of text letters `[A–Z, a–z]`, digits `[0–9]`, and a few special characters 	`[= + / . , _ @]`.
 Channel names are case-sensitive.

-There is a special channel name `*` that's treated as a wild-card:

-- All documents are automatically tagged with `*`.
-- A user/role with access to `*` can read any document in the database.
-- A client request to sync with `*` means to receive documents in all channels available to the user (which is the same as not specifying channels at all.)

 ## Developing channels